Last Updated on October 2, 2023 by Kyle

 - Hammer Toe – Hammer toe is standard in the smaller toes.
 It occurs when the joint closest to where the toe becomes the foot extends upward, and the next joint flexes downward.
 This makes the toe bent like a hammer.
 Tight fitting shoes, usually high heels, are the source of hammer toe but can be caused by other conditions like arthritis.

 - Tarsal Tunnel Syndrome – Sometimes foot pain can be caused b pinched or irritated nerves.
 One type of such pain is Tarsal Tunnel Syndrome.
 A person would experience shooting, burning, aching, numb or tingling pain that radiates from the inside of the ankle into the arch of the sole of the foot.
 Often the pain tends to be worse at night.

-As you can see there are many types of foot pain, however, there are three types that are more common than others.
+As you can see there are many types of foot pain.
+However, there are three types that are more common than others.

 Here is a quick video on the top 3 types of foot pain

-As you can see there are many types of foot pain that you can be affected by.
+As you can see, there are many types of foot pain that you can be affected by.
 On this site, we go in depth to several of types of foot pain.
-We especially focus on plantar fasciitis and Achilles tendonitis two of the most common types of foot pain that people run into.
+We mainly focus on plantar fasciitis and Achilles tendonitis two of the most common types of foot pain that people run into.
 If you are having foot pain, it is important to see a doctor for a checkup.
 You deserve to feel better and get back to your day-to-day activities.
 With the right care and treatment plan, you will be back on health feet in no time.